 Walnut Island Boulevard is the main street that connects the residents living in Walnut Island to the Grandy commercial hub.
-Several residents and steering committee members stated that there is already heavy pedestrian traffic along this corridor in the county-maintained network.
+Several residents and steering committee members stated that there is already heavy pedestrian traffic along this corridor.
 Pedestrians are forced to walk in the street as there are no sidewalks present.